 For an investor who buys 100 shares of stock, the company’s concern is more along the lines of when do they pay dividends, how much interest is being generated yearly and how strong the company’s company is.
 They will then continue to hold these shares as long as they are meeting or beating the company’s expectations.

 Dividends are paid out generally quarterly and generate an income.
-In this case the stock investment is hopefully appreciating in value since the purchase and additionally paying out steady payments along the way.
-Most investors will reinvest these dividends to enjoy the benefits of even better returns over times.
+In this case, the stock investment is hopefully appreciating since the purchase and additionally paying out steady payments along the way.
+Most investors will reinvest these dividends to enjoy the benefits of even better returns over time.

 Now Consider Your Home…

 Many people would consider the company’s home, the company’s biggest investment.
 Is this an investment?
 Let’s think about it.
 Does it generate any income?
 No!
-In fact, it probably costs a lot of money when you consider bills, mortgage payments, repairs and renovations.
+It probably costs a lot of money when you consider bills, mortgage payments, repairs, and renovations.
 Is it a day trade?
 Of course not!